Rodolfo Dickson

-Rodolfo "Rudy" Roberto Dickson Sommers (born 11 July 1997) is a male Mexican Canadian alpine skier representing Mexico.
+Rodolfo "Rudy" Roberto Dickson Sommers (born 11 July 1997) is a Mexican Canadian alpine skier representing Mexico.
 He was the first Mexican to win an international ski race, winning in Super-G in January 2015.

 Personal life

 Dickson was born on July 11, 1997, in Puerto Vallarta, Mexico.
 He was orphaned at nine months, and as an orphan, he was referred to as "Jesús de Dios" (English: Jesus of God).
 He was named Rodolfo Roberto after his Mexican godfather and his Canadian adoptive grandfather, Brian Robert Dickson.
 Dickson was adopted by a Canadian couple at age three.
 He was later diagnosed with learning disabilities, having not spoken and still wearing diapers.
 He moved to Oakville, Ontario, Canada, with his adoptive parents.

 In 2015, after graduating from National Ski Academy, Collingwood, he moved to Europe to enter full-time FIS ski training with Ambition Ski Racing, Leogang, Austria.

 As of 2017, Dickson lives in Vancouver, British Columbia, Canada.